Hokkaido-Open-Hardware/PSC-ONE/docs/getting-started.md

 **MicroPython**

-Start the MicroPython REPL from PSC-OS and experiment with the `psc` hardware interface.
+Start MicroPython from PSC-OS and experiment with the `psc` module.

-**Hardware Acceleration**
+**SynapEngine / PSC-NPU**

+Use the hardware matrix accelerator and compare its execution with software running on PSC_RV32.

+**Peripherals**

+PSC-ONE also provides interfaces for experimenting with hardware such as:

+* SD card / FAT32
+* I2S microphone
+* SPI LCD
+* timers
+* UART
-Experiment with SynapEngine / PSC-NPU and compare hardware-accelerated matrix operations with software execution.
+* SynapEngine / PSC-NPU

-**Speech Recognition**

-Connect an I2S microphone and run the speech-recognition demonstration.

 ---